Brewing Japanese Green Tea

 You can brew Sencha 2-4 times.
 For gyokuro, we recommend no more than two infusions.

 If you make a second or third infusion, pour hot water into the teapot and then immediately pour the tea.
-Do not wait 2 minutes for it to brew again; as you opened as you opened the leaves during the first infusion.
-The tea will become bitter if you stay 2 minutes to brew the second infusion.
+Do not wait 2 minutes for it to brew again, as you opened the leaves during the first infusion.
+The tea will become bitter if you let it brew for 2 minutes for the second infusion.

 If the leaves sit for over 2 hours, discard them and brew a fresh pot.